Boulder Star Area Closed

-The City of Boulder also reminds community members to view the Boulder Star on Flagstaff Mountain from afar as the area remains closed.
+The City of Boulder invites you to view the Boulder Star from afar at other open space locations.
+The Boulder Star area remains closed.

 Starting as early as Thursday, Dec.
 2, parking at City of Boulder open space parking areas – including trailheads, paved parking lots and pull-offs – on Flagstaff Mountain will be prohibited from 9 p.m. to 5 a.m., Monday through Sunday.
 The city continues to invite responsible and safe, night-time trail use on Flagstaff Mountain that can be accessed from nearby trailheads like Chautauqua.